rasmartins/typemux/examples/proto-import/README.md

 ## What's Not Preserved

 ❌ Comments (not parsed from proto files)
-❌ Reserved field numbers (not critical for TypeMux)
+❌ Reserved field numbers (not critical for TypeMUX)
 ❌ Some advanced proto3 features (oneof converted to optional fields)

 ## Use Cases

-1. **Migration**: Convert existing Protobuf schemas to TypeMux IDL
+1. **Migration**: Convert existing Protobuf schemas to TypeMUX IDL
 2. **Multi-format Generation**: Import proto, generate GraphQL and OpenAPI from the same schema
-3. **Schema Unification**: Combine proto-based services with new TypeMux-defined services
+3. **Schema Unification**: Combine proto-based services with new TypeMUX-defined services
 4. **Documentation**: Generate multiple formats from a single source of truth